SMU vs. Memphis NCAA Football Odds, Plays and Insights | November 6, 2021

 Memphis Stats and Trends

-- Thus far this year Memphis has two wins against the spread.
+- Memphis has two wins against the spread in eight games this season.

-- Memphis' games this year have hit the over three times in seven opportunities (42.9%).
+- Memphis' games this year have hit the over on three of seven set point totals (42.9%).

-- Memphis is 2-4 against the spread and 4-3 overall when the team puts up more than 25.4 points.
+- Memphis is 2-4 against the spread and 4-3 overall in games when it puts up more than 25.4 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.